julelang/manual/src/packages/modules/index.md

 ├─ foo/
 │  ├─ bar/
 │  │  └─ bar.jule
-│  │
 │  └─ foo.jule
-│
 ├─ jule.mod
 └─ main.jule
 ```

-In the project structure above, the `main.jule` file must use `foo::bar` to access the `bar` package of module.
+In the project structure above, the `main.jule` file must use `"project/foo/bar"` to use the `bar` package of module.
 This is because the module directory is the `project` directory.
-Likewise, the `foo` package should use `foo::bar` instead of `bar`.
+Likewise, the `foo` package should use `"project/foo/bar"` instead of `bar`.

 ## Nested Modules